cubedb/cubedb/README.md

 }
 ```

-We did not insert null values yet so there's nothing in both cube partitions.
+We did not insert null values yet so there's nothing in both partitions.

 ## Explanation in SQL terms